 Kanopy Kids highlights films and TV series that inspire and inform, helping children develop empathy, mindfulness, and self-esteem through entertaining and educational videos.
 Kanopy Kids categories include TV Series, Learning Languages, Animated Storybooks, Anime Favorites, Classic Films, and Movies for the Whole Family.

-In conjunction with the library's print subscription of the Reference Shelffrom H. W. Wilson there is online access to this resource.
+In conjunction with the library's print subscription of the Reference Shelffrom H. W. Wilson there is online access to this resource through Salem Press.
 Published 6 times per year, each Reference Shelf volume provides comprehensive, balanced coverage of an issue of importance in modern society.
 Each volume contains 35-45 notable documents and articles (complete or abstracted) from highly respected periodicals and media outlets.
 A bibliography, index and important websites enhance further research.
 For access to the Reference Shelf in print format of current and older issues that aren't available online, search the public access catalog using "search by series" using the words "Reference Shelf.

 Also available on this site is Famous First Facts.
 For more than half a century, Famous First Facts has earned the accolades of reviewers and a place on library reference shelves nationwide.
 This new edition of the reference classic is updated and expanded with new entries reflecting the latest developments and discoveries, and newly organized for better access to information.
 This is an online version of the Library's print copy.